-Scott’s strong 2nd half sends Indiana past Ball State 34-24

-Ball State has lost five of its last six overall and six straight against Big Ten foes and three in a row against the in-state Hoosiers.
+Penix helps Hoosiers hold on for 34-24 victory over Ball St.

-Indiana quarterback Michael Penix Jr. had a roller coaster day in his starting debut.
-He led the Hoosiers to a field goal on their first possession and hooked up with Nick Westbrook for a 75-yard touchdown on the second series.
+He set up Justus for a career-long 48-yard field goal on the Hoosiers’ opening possession and broke a 3-3 tie with a perfect strike to Nick Westbrook for a 75-yard touchdown on the second possession.

-Then things got rougher.
-Penix was picked off on each of his next two series and the Hoosiers didn’t reach the end zone again until Scott’s 4-yard TD plunge to open the third quarter.
-That made it 23-10.

-Ball State answered with a 45-yard TD pass from Drew Plitt to Walter Fletcher.

-Scott scored on a 2-yard run with 13:47 remaining and a 2-point conversion pass from David Ellis to Peyton Hendershot gave Indiana a 31-17 lead.
+“It just felt great,” Penix said.
+“That was a great play, great protection, great catch by Nick but you’ve got to keep playing.”

+Penix was intercepted on each of the next two possessions, one of which Ball State (0-1) turned into a tying touchdown.

-The Cardinals made it 31-24 on Yo’Heinz Tyler’s 36-yard touchdown catch with 6:28 left before Justus sealed the victory with his third career-long field goal of the game, a 50-yarder with 2:15 to go.
-Justus made a 48-yarder in the first quarter and a 49-yarder just before halftime.
+Justus sealed the victory with his third career-long field goal of the game, a 50-yarder with 2:15 to go.

+“We’re capable if we play our best football,” Ball State coach Mike Neu said.
+“It was there for us to go out and get, but we didn’t get it done.

 THE TAKEAWAY

-Indiana: The Hoosiers got what they needed — a win — but know they must make dramatic improvements before facing No. 5 Ohio State in two weeks.
+Indiana: The Hoosiers (1-0) got what they needed — a win — but know they must clean up a lot of mistakes before welcoming facing No. 5 Ohio State to Bloomington in two weeks.

-Ball State: Plitt played well and the Cardinals were better than expected after winning only 10 games in coach Mike Neu’s first three seasons.
-And while they didn’t take advantage of all their opportunities, it was a promising start for Neu’s team.
+Ball State: Plitt played well and the Cardinals exceeded expectations after winning only 10 games in Neu’s first three seasons.
+It was a promising start for this season.

 STREAKING